Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Details of experiments

 \subsection{Image generation on CIFAR-10}

-\textbf{Network architectures.} For convenience, we refer to the two neural networks in implementing the potential $u_\theta$ and the generator $q_\phi$ in NRFs as the potential network and the generator network, respectively.
-For comparison of different methods, we use the same network architectures as in Table 4 in \cite{Miyato2018SpectralNF} (ResNet using spectral normalization) for unsupervised learning of NRFs.
-For supervised learning, we use the semi-supervised inclusive-NRF Algorithm \ref{alg:semi-learning-NRF-IAG} over all labeled images.
-The difference in network architectures used for semi-supervised and unsupervised learning of inclusive-NRFs is that for SSL, the output layer of the potential network contains $K=10$ scalar units, while a single scalar output unit is used for unsupervised learning.
+\textbf{~~~Network architectures.} For a NRF and a GAN, each consists of two neural networks.
+We use the same architecture for the potential $u_\theta$ in NRFs and the discriminator in GANs, and also the same architecture for the generators in both NRFs and GANs.
+Specifically, we use the network architectures in Table 3 of \cite{Miyato2018SpectralNF} for CNNs and Table 4 of \cite{Miyato2018SpectralNF} for ResNets.

 \textbf{Hyperparameters.} We use Adam optimizer with the hyperparameter ($\beta_1=0,\beta_2=0.9$ and $\alpha=0.0003$ for random fields, $\alpha=0.0001$ for generators).
-For sample revision in inclusive-NRFs, we empirically choose SGLD with $L=1$ ($\delta_l=0.0003$).
-More revision steps do not significantly improve unsupervised IS, as discussed in section \ref{sec:ablation} Note that we use the potential control loss in both unsupervised ($\alpha_p=0.1$) and supervised ($\alpha_d=1,\alpha_p=0.1$) settings, which is found beneficial for stable training.
+For sample revision in inclusive-NRFs, we empirically choose SGLD with $L=1$ ($\delta_l=0.0003$) and use spectral normalization.
+The weight for the potential control loss is $\alpha_p=0.1$.

-\textbf{Evaluation.} Figure \ref{fig:generate}(c)(d) show the generated samples from inclusive-NRFs for unsupervised and supervised settings respectively.
+\textbf{Evaluation.} Figure \ref{fig:generate} show the generated samples from inclusive-NRFs.
 We calculate inception score (IS) and Frechet inception distance (FID) in the same way as in \cite{Miyato2018SpectralNF}.
 We trained 10 models with different random seeds, and then generate 5000 images 10 times and compute the average inception score and the standard deviation.
-We compute FID between the true distribution and the generated distribution empirically over 10000 (test set) and 5000 samples.
+We compute FID between the empirical distribution and the generated distribution empirically over 10000 (test set) and 5000 samples.